 5. Fonseca Guimaraens 1998

-Fonseca’s Guimaraens Port is surely one of the Douro regions best value buys.
+Fonseca’s Guimaraens Port is undoubtedly one of the Douro region’s best value buys.
 It is the name given to the consistently very fine “off vintage” Port, made in good but not great years when there isn’t a vintage declaration.
-Yet, the quality of Guimaraens is often outstanding, which is remarkable when one considers the price tag of below £35.
-The 1998 can certainly be bought with confidence, with a gorgeous, spicy rich nose and bags of dark fruit and leather.
+Yet, the quality of Guimaraens is often outstanding, which is remarkable when one considers the price tag below £35.
+The 1998 can certainly be bought with confidence, with a gorgeous, spicy, rich nose and bags of dark fruit and leather.
 Or in other words, vintage quality at a non-vintage price